SeanPRobb/pebble_galaga_watchface/README.md

-pebble_spaceinvaders
+pebble_galaga_watchface
 ====================

-This is a space invaders based watch face
+This is a galaga based watch face.